top of page

 Safety

-• Pool Covers: Install a safety or slatted pool cover to keep kids and pets out of the pool, meet safety recommendations and prevent unsupervised access.
+• Pool Covers: Install a safety or slatted pool cover to keep kids and pets out of the pool.
+This meets safety recommendations and prevents unsupervised access.

 • Slip-resistant surfaces: Use non-slip materials for your decking and coping to reduce the risk of accidents.